eliegkassouf/jobsite360distribution/README.md

 ## Why Download/Install/Bookmark JobSite360? 🤨
 ### Mobile 📱
 Application sometimes runs in it's own seperate environment and always run in fullscreen.
-You won't be able to tell if this is a native app or not after adding to homescreen.
+You won't be able to tell if this is a native app or web app after adding to homescreen.
 ### MacOS/Windows 💻🖥
 Launching the application this way without the web browser allows JobSite360 to run on it's own.
 Windows 7+ App includes it's own built Chrome Runtime Engine.
 MacOS uses the native WebView which is already decent.